vitiral/wheat/notes/pkg.md

   all items defined within the current directory are available as if they were imported.
 This allows the programer to move objects between files without harm.
-- Items in other directories are always available by using `pkg` to start at the root.
-Only directories are used in this path, so if you have a function in a directory named `core` you can access it with `pkg.core.myCoreFn`.
+- Local items in other directories are always available by using `pkg` to start at the root.
+Only directories are used in this path, so if you have a function in a directory named `core/` you can access it with `pkg.core.myCoreFn`.
   Filenames are ignored by the compiler and are only used for programmer organization and convienience.
   - If you wish to access items that your pkg exports, use your pkg name